jodt/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 Project 4 : function that searches a string for any of a set of bytes Project 5 : function that locates a substring
-Project 6 : function that prints the chessboard
+Project 6 : function that prints the chessboard Project 7 : function that prints the sum of the two diagonals of a square matrix of integers